Living in the Brisbane CBD

 You might be a student but you are not always studying and when you’re not, it’s good to live in a central, convenient and vibrant location.

-For students in Brisbane, the CBD is a fabulous option for many reasons, not least of which is its proximity to the Queensland University of Technology’s Gardens Point campus, which is less than 10 minutes’ walk from Iglu’s brand new student accommodation building which is opening soon.
+For students in Brisbane, the CBD is a fabulous option for many reasons, not least of which is its proximity to the Queensland University of Technology’s Gardens Point campus, which is less than 10 minutes’ walk from Iglu’s inner-city student accommodation building on Mary Street.

 You can also walk to the Central Queensland University Brisbane campus along with other private CBD colleges.
 Or head down to one of the ferry wharves, which are close by, and jump on a ferry to Southbank for access to Griffith University's Queensland Conservatorium, the University of the Sunshine Coast and TAFE Queensland Brisbane, among others.